jamiehale/pith/README.md

 # Pith

-Pith is a very simple and opinionated static website generator.
+Pith is a very simple and super opinionated static website generator.
 It is in the very early stages.
 Expect frequent changes.

 Folders must look like this: